-If your job comes with a level of physical risk, you already know that you need business insurance to cover you in case of an accident.
-But in some job settings, these types of accidents seem less likely, so what’s the harm in going uninsured?
+If your job is inherently dangerous, you might already know that you need liability insurance in case of an accident.
+But in some job settings, major accidents seem less likely, so what’s the harm in going uninsured?

 Opting for small business insurance offers three main benefits:

-Regardless of whether you think you need small business insurance, clients and business partners across industries often require proof of insurance from the people they contract.
-That means that if you want to get the best jobs, you have to have a Certificate of Insurance readily available.
+Regardless of whether you think you need it, clients and businesses across industries often require proof of insurance from the people they contract.
+That means that if you want to get the best jobs, you’ll want a Certificate of Insurance readily available.

 3. It’s a badge of trust for your business.

 Getting small business insurance is a major step in establishing your business.
-Just as you need a business license and a website to promote your services, obtaining insurance is another way to lay a strong foundation for your business.
-With Thimble, you can display our badge on your website, business cards, and marketing materials to show your customers that you mean business.
+Just like you probably need a business license and a website to promote your services, obtaining insurance is another way to lay a strong foundation for your business to be “legit.”

 What does business insurance cover?